 The top priority in these times of the coronavirus is to make decisions in the best interest of the health and safety of the Spirit of the Cross congregation and to make those decisions to the best of our ability with the best information available.
-We analyzed data about Madison County’s COVID-19 infection rates as published by the City of Huntsville and the Alabama Department of Public Health.
-We reviewed recommendations from the Southeast Conference of the United Church of Christ and the Department of Public Health regarding the return to worship services.
-We also studied an academic article about how the COVID-19 virus is spread and what activities increase the risk of infections.
+We continue to analyze data about Madison County’s COVID-19 infection rates as published by the Alabama Department of Public Health.
+The new color-coded risk assessement map and health guidelines for reopening document published each Friday by the Department of Public Health are important tools we are using as we prayerfully discern when to return to in-person worship gatherings.
+Clink the following hyperlink to view these documents Alabama Department of Public Health Color-Coded Risk Assessemnt Map and Health Guidelines for Reopening We also continue consultations with the Southeast Conference of the United Church of Christ in regards to the return and we continue to monitor construction progress on the new city parking lot that 80% of our congregation uses on Sundays.